Ultimate Guide to Remote Team Building and Employee Engagement with Notion

 • Build a centralized knowledge base where team members can contribute articles, tutorials, or guides.

-• Organize content by tagging it with relevant topics, allowing for easy search and reference.
+• Organize content by tagging it with relevant topics to allow for easy search and reference.

-• Regularly update the repository with new insights, especially when integrating Notion’s emerging features like Notion AI, which can assist with content summarization and idea generation.
+• Regularly update the repository with new insights, especially when integrating emerging Notion features like content summarization and idea generation.

 6. Virtual Water Cooler

 Spontaneous interactions and casual conversations often take place around the office water cooler—a dynamic that’s harder to replicate remotely.
-Notion can help bridge that gap.
+Notion can help bridge that gap by providing a dedicated space for informal communication.

 To recreate this experience: